justinbather/remote-compiler/readme.md

 todo:

-- Add error message return from the docker cont. instead of it just exiting out
-- Embed user code with preset code to run tests according to the problem challenge selected
+x Add error message return from the docker cont. instead of it just exiting out x Embed user code with preset code to run tests according to the problem challenge selected x Add test client with react x Connect client to server x Refactor DockerCompile to use a success callback

+- Add a queue system for scalability
+- Work around writing to file on host filesystem to avoid overwriting from concurrent requests
+- Delete the files on container before killing

-More languages will be added once proof of concept is more refined, JS and Python are currently available by changing the value provided to the server in client.js axios request.
+More languages will be added once proof of concept is more refined, JS and Python are currently available by changing the value provided to the server in the Monaco Editor component and axios request.

 ### How to use: